The Secret History of Western Sexual Mysticism: Sacred Practices and Spiritual Marriage, by Arthur Versluis

 Destiny Books, 9781594772122, 167 pp., 2008

-The author warns against the all-too-common literalist interpretation of mystery symbolism.
+The author warns against the all-too-common literal interpretation of mystery symbolism.
 Symbols are just that and are not intended to be interpreted on a single level.

-It is my opinion that this book will appeal to a very narrow segment of the reading public (besides the students in Professor Versuluis’ classes).
-Despite the suggestiveness of the title this is dominantly a historical discussion of the suppression of non-mainstream attitudes towards mysticism with a sexual component.
+The Secret History of Western Sexual Mysticism, despite its suggestive title, is predominantly a historical discussion of the suppression of non-mainstream attitudes towards mysticism with a sexual component.
 At times it borders of being dry (although it never approaches the level of uninteresting).
 There is no titillation in this book, merely accurate historical reporting.

 - Wiccecraeft, by Sinead Spearing - November 12, 2014

 - Old World Witchcraft, by Raven Grimassi - September 29, 2014

 - Temple of the Drum, by Dragon Ritual Drummers - August 4, 2014